CALCIUM OXALATE UROLITHIASIS IN A

 9.

 Post Surgery.
-Today is Mar
+Today is Mar 4, 2009.

-4, 2009.
 Surgery was on Jan 30, 2009.
-The
+The owner was

-owner was now satisfied and pleased that the
+now satisfied and pleased that the dog's

-dog's first urination in the morning when
+first urination in the morning when brought

-seems not to heal," the owner commented.
-It
+to heal," the owner commented.
+It was

-consultation.
-Overall, he was happy so far
+Overall, he was happy so far as his best

-as his best friend was living a normal
+friend was living a normal pain-free life

-when passing urine and therefore taking a
+urine and therefore taking a very long time

-on with enjoying his outdoor exercise and
+his outdoor exercise and urine-marking (with

-urine-marking (with little or no urine to
+little or no urine to mark).

 As at Mar 4, 2009.